solarbirdy/NorthshoreBikeMap/README.md

 **Latest Release 1.4 - August 30, 2024** (dropped early on 29 August for reasons)

-_Note that the north-of-Seattle-proper 1 Line stations are NOT YET OPEN on August 29th.
-They open on August 30th, the official date of this map._

 Changes:

-* New data type - Link Light Rail 1 Line stations (all 1 Line stations north of Seattle proper open on **August 30th**, _not before_)
+* New data type - Link Light Rail 1 Line stations
 * Added several street name labels, particularly around the new 1 Line rail stations, for improved wayfinding
 * Cleaned up other street name labels where bike infrastructure overlaid the KCGIS names
 * NEW SEATTLE BIKE ROUTE: MLK north from S. Winthrop to two blocks north of I-90.
 That's right, it's not on their map yet, but it's open and on mine.